astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 ```
 That takes care of half the numbers in one go!

-To get the next set, we have to look at a particular case.
-Consider
+To get the next set, we have to look at another particular case.
-the examples at the end of [Chapter 3](ch4vec).
-They all involved
+Consider the examples at the end of [Chapter 3](ch4vec).
+They all
-switching from a reference frame where two events were at rest into a
+involved switching from a reference frame where two events were at
-reference frame in which there would have to be motion for something
+rest into a reference frame in which there would have to be motion for
-to get from one event to the other.
-We know therefore that the
+something to get from one event to the other.
+We know therefore that
-original four displacement only has a time component:
+the original four displacement only has a time component:
 ```{math}
 :label: eqrestdx4
 [dx_4] =